tworitdash/rfidiot/README.md

 Tasted in both Raspberry Pi and Mac.

-server - Mac or a Raspberry Pi client - on a Raspberry Pi client1 - on another Raspberry Pi
+server - Mac or a Raspberry Pi. client - on a Raspberry Pi. client1 - on another Raspberry Pi.

 Made with :heart: by [@tworitdash](http://github.com/tworitdash/).